Double Degree Programmes with College of Humanities and Sciences

 8 (if required)

-* NOTE: Only for students who are taking these majors as first/primary degree programme.
+* Note: Only for students who are taking these majors as first/primary degree programme (unless admitted as second degree programme at the point of matriculation).

 Combined CDE-CHS Common Curriculum